 If your obstetrician doesn’t appear to be knowledgeable about anxiety disorders or dismisses your concerns, find another doctor for a proper diagnosis and treatment.
 For instance, you might make an appointment with a mental health professional or a psychiatrist.
 Below is a list on how to find help.

 3. Cognitive-behavioral therapy helps to treat anxiety during pregnancy.
 Research has established that CBT is highly effective for anxiety disorders.
 But very little research has been done on CBT in pregnant women.
-One study found that CBT reduced anxiety in pregnancy and improvements lasted postpartum.

 4. Taking medication during pregnancy may be OK — or not.
 Antidepressants – specifically selective serotonin reuptake inhibitors (SSRIs) — and benzodiazepines are commonly prescribed for anxiety disorders and have been shown to reduce symptoms.